-RETAKE EXAM WEEKS AND COMPLETE MODULE EXAMS
+RE-TAKE EXAM WEEKS AND COMPLETE MODULE EXAMS

-At the end of both terms, there are 2 "retake exam weeks" - these are timetabled as Retake Weeks-Winter & Retake Weeks-Summer, in which lessons and modules that may not have taken place for some reason are re-scheduled.

-During this period, the "Complete Module Exams" are also offered for students who are eligible to take a "retake" exam for a module not yet passed from the preceding blocks.
+At the end of both terms there is a 2 week Retake Weeks (Summer and Winter) in which lessons and modules that may have not taken place for some reason are "fitted in".
+In this period the "Complete Module Exams" are also offered for students who are eligible to take a "retake" exam for a module from the preceding blocks.

 However, retakes can only be done when a student has attempted the normal exam (1st attempt).
-In special cases (at the student's written request) the Graduation & Examination Board (GEB) may decide otherwise.
+In special cases, (at the student's written request), the Examination Board may decide otherwise.

-Students are allowed a maximum of 4 retakes per course excluding the 1st attempt.
-However, retaking a module for the third and/or fourth time can only take place if the student has re-attended all classes of that specific module (75% class attendance) and also received the approval of the process tutor.
-A third and fourth 'retake attempt' will earn a maximum of 5.5 marks.
-In exceptional cases, determined by the (GEB), the student may be given an extra attempt.
+Students are allowed a maximum of 4 retakes per course excluding the $\mathbf{1}^{st}$ attempt.
+However, retaking a module for the third and/or fourth time can only take place if the student has attended all classes of that specific module (75% class attendance) and also received the permission of the study advisor.
+A $\mathbf{3}^{rd}$ and $\mathbf{4}^{th}$ retake attempt' will earn a maximum of 5.5 marks.
+In exceptional cases, determined by the Examination Board, the student may be given an extra attempt.

-Note: Retake exam weeks offer exams from the 3 blocks up to and including the immediately preceding block. i.e. Retake Weeks-Winter, retakes are offered for blocks May, September and October and while Retake Weeks-Summer retakes are offered for blocks December, February and April .
-Exception to this are modules that are offered twice a year (especially in phase 3) in blocks December & May, do not have retakes in Retake Weeks-Winter and Retake Weeks-Summer, because students can retake these exams in the block when the module is regularly given again.
+Note: Retake exam weeks offer exams from the 3 blocks up to and including the immediately preceding block. i.e. Retake Weeks-Winter, retakes are offered for blocks May, September and October and while Retake Weeks-Summer retakes are offered for blocks December, February and April.
+Exception to this are modules that are offered twice a year (especially in phase 3) in blocks December & May, do not have retakes in Retake Weeks-Winter & Retake Weeks-Summer, because students can retake these exams in the block when the module is regularly given again.
 E.g. a phase 3 student who has failed an exam in block December can retake this at the regular exam in block May and if the student failed an exam in block May then can retake this in at the regular exam in block December.

-Results for Retake Weeks-Winter and Retake Weeks-Summer are sometimes delayed due to teaching staff holidays which commence immediately after the exam weeks.
+Results for Retake Weeks-Winter and Retake Weeks-Summer retake weeks are sometimes delayed due to teaching staff holidays which commence immediately after the exam weeks.
 In this regard students should ensure good communication with their tutors regarding mark publishing deadlines for re-take exams and more so in cases where the results are required for progression.